JaredsWebApplications/Cella-Ant-x15/README.md

      should see what looks to be a 41x41 grid (white lines on black background) with and some of the grid cells colored.
 See the picture pix-js-cellaAnt.jpg

-	NOTE: (brian) I will name the picture file "pix-js-cellaAnt.jpg", and will upload that file on my github branch
+	NOTE: (brian) I will name the picture files "pix-js-cellaAnt-<amt of time ran>.jpg", and will upload files on my github branch.
+Will get snapshots of 10 seconds, 15 minutes, 2 hours,
+	      after starting.

 ## KNOWN BUGS: